halfpintutopia/whack-a-marmot/README.md

 ## Content

-The content succinct and created by myself.
+The content was short and to the point, and was created by myself.

 ## Media